Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 In V5, `EventHubConsumerClient` allows you to do the same with the `receive()` method if you pass a `CheckpointStore` to the constructor.

+> **Note:** V1 checkpoints are not compatible with V5 checkpoints.
+If pointed at the same blob, consumption will begin at the first message.
+Checkpoint json in the respective blobs can be manually converted (per-partition) if needed.

 So in V1:
 ```python
 import logging